 Pop them at the bottom, and if appropriate, any PR guidance, too.

 Write it in your own voice

-8. With all of the above, write it in your own voice, your own style.
+As with all of the above, write in your own voice, your own style.
 If you’re formal, make it formal, if you’re funny, make me laugh!